-Part III: Thirdly, we will examine the lives of some of the greatest French, Italian and Spanish thinkers, scientists and discoverers (Da Vinci, Vesalius, Galileo, Columbus, Descartes, etc.) who contributed singularly to the expansion of knowledge and of this scientific revolution and this new understanding of the world.
+Part III: Thirdly, we will examine the lives and writings of some of the greatest French, Italian and Spanish thinkers, scientists and discoverers (Da Vinci, Vesalius, Galileo, Columbus, Descartes, etc.) who contributed singularly to the expansion of knowledge and of this scientific revolution and this new understanding of the world.
 Students will be asked to investigate and present in class one of those thinkers, scientists and discoverers and the impact they had on the evolution of scientific thinking.
+We will study some of their writings in order to ascertain how scientific thinking and method take hold of human and societal development.

-Finally, as a way to conclude the course, we will reflect on the impact, in and on our times of this scientific revolution that led to the separation of science and religion, a division that is now put into question as religion and science are now increasingly perceived as two equally, if not complementary, methods of understanding humanity and the universe.
+Part IV: Finally, as a way to conclude the course, we will reflect on the impact, in and on our times of this scientific revolution that led to the separation of science and religion, a division that is now put into question as religion and science are now increasingly perceived as two equally, if not complementary, methods of understanding humanity and the universe.